 6. Safe Internal Temperature: When reheating precooked shrimp, ensure it reaches a safe internal temperature of 145°F (63°C) to kill any potential bacteria.

-See also How long to cook thawed chicken wings in air fryer
+See also How to slow cook a pork shoulder in the oven

 It’s important to note that repeated reheating of shrimp can affect its texture and taste.
 To maintain the best quality, it’s recommended to only reheat precooked shrimp once.